wp-plugins/navigation-du-lapin-blanc/readme.txt

 == Installation ==

-1. Upload the all plugin files to the `/wp-content/plugins/` directory or a special directory e.g. `/wp-content/plugins/navigation-du-lapin-blanc`
+1. Upload all plugin files to the `/wp-content/plugins/` directory or a special directory e.g. `/wp-content/plugins/navigation-du-lapin-blanc`
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Edit your templates to use the navigation provided by the plugin.